-Fortunately, if you follow these simple steps defrosting the freezer doesn't have to be a major headache.
+If you follow these simple steps defrosting your freezer doesn't need to be a major headache nor time consuming.

-2. Empty the freezer.
-Remove any food items and removable parts.
+2. Empty the freezer by removing any food items and removable parts.
 You can store the food in an insulated cool bag while the freezer defrosts.

-4. Leave the freezer door open.
-This will allow the ice in the freezer compartment to melt.
+4. Leave the freezer door open, allowing the ice in the freezer compartment to melt.
 Alternatively, you can put a pan of hot water in the freezer and close the door.

 Using this method you will need to replace the water about every 15 minutes.